-The energy of rainfall (erosivity) is a key determinant of soil loss

-1. climate; rainfall quantity, intensity and drop size are major factors and often increase in concert.
+- 1. climate; rainfall quantity, intensity and drop size are major factors and often increase in concert.
 Kinetic energy from raindrops causes particle detachment from soil which may become dissolved or suspended and removed with run-off.
 High energy turbulent run-off will reduce sedimentation effects and can carry soil long distances.
-In Australia, local storms frequently initiate water erosion events, especially as storm centres track across rural landscapes.
+In Australia, local storms frequently initiate water erosion events, especially as storm centres track across rural landscapes. - 2. soil characteristics; soil mineral and organic composition affects particle size, shape, weight and density.

-The erodibility of soil is influenced by land management practices

-2. soil characteristics; soil mineral and organic composition affects particle size, shape, weight and density.
 Cohesive bonds between particles also influence their susceptibility to detachment and removal.
 Subsurface flows are influenced by soil type and can have effects eg subsidence and tunnelling, that compound surface impacts but in most Australian pastoral systems this is a relatively minor process.
-Loss of water holding capacity due to changes in soil characteristics and profile depth lead to reduced plant growth, increased runoff and further erosion.

-Vegetation management to increase surface protection and roughness is a key to reducing soil loss 3. land surface characteristics; these are influenced by soil characteristics and other features such as slope, surface roughness and microtopography, non-erodible soil aggregates and vegetation cover.
-These features influence the energy with which rain strikes the soil, the partitioning into infiltration or run-off, the speed and turbulence of surface flow, and its concentration into channels.

-Vegetation management can be supported by other management practices to increase soil protection 4. land management practice; the most critical factor in land management practice is the maintenance of vegetation cover for soil.
+Loss of water holding capacity due to changes in soil characteristics and profile depth lead to reduced plant growth, increased runoff and further erosion. - 3. land surface characteristics; these are influenced by soil characteristics and other features such as slope, surface roughness and microtopography, non-erodible soil aggregates and vegetation cover.
+These features influence the energy with which rain strikes the soil, the partitioning into infiltration or run-off, the speed and turbulence of surface flow, and its concentration into channels. - 4. land management practice; the most critical factor in land management practice is the maintenance of vegetation cover for soil.
 Pasture, roots and plant litter all exert protective effects against drop impact and surface flows when in close contact with soil.
 Other management practices such as use of fertiliser and soil conditioner, stocking rates and fire regimes have major effects on water erosion through their effects on quantity and nature of vegetation cover for soil.